semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 As I just said, this article adds itself to the two previous ones.
 Without no more waiting, let's take a look at the menu.

-- **Routing** will be the first subject I will be talking about in this article.
+- **Routing** will be the first subject I will talk about in this article.
 I will detail you why and how your can configure the way your data are spread among the cluster.
 - **Tree-like index structures** and **nested objects** will be my second subject.
 Indeed, we haven't go through every Elasticsearch data types yet.
 - **Scoring** will be my third theoretical subject.
 I will detail you how much the choice of a scoring function is important.